 If you are just coming to Ubuntu from Apple, it can be a little confusing where everything is.
 Some software will have the same names, while some tasks need different software.
 Generally, all operating systems accomplish the same functions: running programs, managing files, installing software, watching funny cat videos, sending email, and low-level functions, such as networking, keyboard input, and displaying images.

-Ubuntu, included software, and Ubuntu’s default desktop environment, Unity, will handle most needs.
+Ubuntu, included software, and Ubuntu’s default desktop environment, GNOME Shell, will handle most needs.
 Additional software can be installed, and the desktop environment can be changed to make the experience quite different.
-We will go through some of the most common operating system tasks, and show where they are located in Ubuntu Unity.
+We will go through some of the most common operating system tasks, and show where they are located in GNOME Shell.

-Unity defaults to having its launcher on the left side of the screen.
-Unity’s launcher handles programs nearly identical to Apple’s dock.
+GNOME Shell defaults to having its launcher on the left side of the screen.
+GNOME Shell’s launcher handles programs nearly identical to Apple’s dock.
 To run a program, click on it.
 To run a program not in the launcher, search for it, and then right-click on the program to keep in launcher.
 And to see if programs are open, look for the arrows around the icon.

-If the Unity desktop environment isn’t for you, it can be changed easily.
+If the GNOME desktop environment isn’t for you, it can be changed easily.
 Please see this article for how to change desktop environments:

-Ubuntu comes with a full featured Software Center to search for new software, games, programs, and other applications for your computer.
+Ubuntu comes with a full featured GNOME Software to search for new software, games, programs, and other applications for your computer.

 The file managers are largely the same.
 Each file manager starts with a standard set of shortcuts, and additional shortcuts can be added by dragging a folder to the left panel.
 The way files are shown is customizable in both operating systems.
 In Ubuntu, there is an “Applications” folder that contains shortcuts to all GUI applications on your computer.
 Navigate to